JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/color_filter.md

 * `HAL.getImage()` - to get the image
 * `GUI.showImage()` - allows you to view a debug image or with relevant information

+### Demonstrative Video with Web Template

+{% include youtubePlayer.html id=page.youtubeId2 %}

+*This solution is an illustration for the ROSNode Templates*

 ## Instructions for ROSNode Templates